-Section A. Setting of Caucus

-- 2.6-1.
-The Election Board shall be responsible for calling a caucus before any election is held.
-The caucus for the general election shall be held at least ninety (90) calendar days prior to the election date.
-Caucuses for other elections shall be held at least forty-five (45) calendar days prior to the election date.
-In a general election year, caucuses shall be combined so that candidates for the Business Committee and elected boards, committees and commissions are nominated at the same caucus. - 2.6-2.
-The procedures for the caucus shall be as follows: - (a) Candidates shall be nominated from the floor. - (b) Candidates present at the caucus will accept/decline their nomination at the caucus.
-Candidates nominated at the caucus, but not present to accept the nomination, shall be required to follow the petition process. - (c) Nominations shall consist of the following positions: Chairperson, Vice-Chairperson, Treasurer, Secretary, Council Member and other elected positions as required by by-laws or creating documents of a board, committee, or commission.
+- 255 Section A. Setting of Caucus - 2.6-1.
+The Election Board shall be responsible for calling a caucus before any election is held. - The caucus for the general election shall be held at least ninety (90) calendar days prior to the election date.
+Caucuses for other elections shall be held at least forty-five (45) calendar days - prior to the election date.
+In a general election year, caucuses shall be combined so that - 260 candidates for the Business Committee and elected boards, committees and commissions are - 261 nominated at the same caucus. - 2.62 2.6-2.
+The procedures for the caucus shall be as follows: - (a) Candidates shall be nominated from the floor.